cse-sim/cse/doc/src/docs/input-data/rsys.md

 Specifies systems heating/cooling availability during simulation.

-<%= csv_table(<<END, :row_header => false)
-  OFF,     System is off (neither heating nor cooling is available) HEAT,    System can heat (assuming rsType can heat) COOL,    System can cool (assuming rsType can cool) AUTO,    System can either heat or cool (assuming rsType compatibility).
-First request by any zone served by this RSYS determines mode for the current time step.
+{{ csv_table("OFF,     System is off (neither heating nor cooling is available) HEAT,    System can heat (assuming rsType can heat) COOL,    System can cool (assuming rsType can cool) AUTO,    System can either heat or cool (assuming rsType compatibility).
+First request by any zone served by this RSYS determines mode for the current time step.")
-END
-%>
+}}

 {{
   member_table({